Game Boy · Role-playing

 Key Features

-Three playable race types with distinct growth mechanics: Humans (buy stat items to grow), Mutants (gain random abilities from defeating enemies), Monsters (transform by eating defeated enemies' meat).
-Tower structure with discrete floors and thematic floors.
-Nobuo Uematsu's complete solo score — the only SaGa game he scored entirely alone.
+Three playable race types with distinct growth mechanics: Humans buy stat items to grow stronger, Mutants gain random abilities from defeating enemies, and Monsters transform by eating defeated enemies' meat.
+A tower structure with discrete thematic floors, each with its own atmosphere and ruler to overcome.
+Nobuo Uematsu's complete solo score — the only SaGa title he composed entirely alone, working within the Game Boy's four-channel sound hardware.

 The Story Behind